-pleted successfully.
+The creation of the video has been com pleted successfully.
 Time required for video calculation: 5,78 s

 File Actions

-Drag the video to any location, such Copy (complete) file name

-as the Explorer or an upload form.
-Copy folder name

-Open storage location
+Drag the video to any location, such as the Explorer or an upload form.
+Copy (complete) file name Copy folder name Open storage location

-Open file

-Publish

-Open YouTube

-Open Facebook
+Open file Publish Open YouTube Open Facebook

-Open Vimeo

-Video 1.mp4 21.35 MB Open WhatsApp
+Video 1.mp4 21.35 MB Open Vineo Open WhatsApp More actions

-More actions

-Rebuild video

-Delete video
+Rebuild video Delete video

 Close